MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The REST model uses a navigational scheme to represent objects and services over a network, referred to as resources.
 Systems that implement REST typically use the HTTP protocol to transmit requests to access these resources.
 In such systems, a client app submits a request in the form of a URI that identifies a resource, and an HTTP method (such as GET, POST, PUT, or DELETE) that indicates the operation to be performed on that resource.
 The body of the HTTP request contains any data required to perform the operation.

 > [!NOTE]
-> **Note:** REST defines a stateless request model.
+> REST defines a stateless request model.
 Therefore, HTTP requests must be independent and might occur in any order.

 The response from a REST request makes use of standard HTTP status codes.
 For example, a request that returns valid data should include the HTTP response code 200 (OK), while a request that fails to find or delete a specified resource should return a response that includes the HTTP status code 404 (Not Found).